 4. Buy a car on the initial visit

-Use the first visit to a dealership solely as a trip to look at and test-drive the car(s).
-Let the dealer know that you are not buying today and that you’re simply in the research stage.
-Gather the information you need from your visit and leave so you can collect your thoughts on your own without someone hovering over you.
+Use the first visit to a dealership solely as a trip to look at and test drive the car(s).
+Let the dealer know that you are not buying today and are simply in the research stage.
+Gather the information you need from your visit and collect your thoughts without sales pressures.
 Then move on to the next dealer on your list, and repeat.

 5. Buy under pressure or in a rush

-There are plenty of fish in the sea, and cars are no different.
-Cars shouldn’t be purchased in a rush or under pressure.
-Take your time, visit several dealerships, and be ready to walk away, otherwise you may end up with a car that: 1) you don’t really like; 2) you paid too much for; or 3) doesn’t fit your lifestyle and needs.
+There is plenty of fish in the sea, and cars are no different.
+Take your time, visit several dealerships, and be ready to walk away.
+Otherwise, you may end up with a vehicle that you don’t like, paid too much for, or doesn’t fit your lifestyle and needs.

 6. Skip out on the test drive

-If you’re planning on trading in your old car, know the true market value of it.
+Know your car’s actual market value if you plan to trade it in.
 Do a quick search online to calculate the average value for your model and year.
-Don’t forget to look at vehicles with similar mileage too.
-This way, if the dealership lowballs you on the trade-in offer, you’ll know if it might be worth your time to sell your car privately.
+Don’t forget to look at vehicles with similar mileage, so you’ll know what to do if the dealership lowballs you on the trade-in offer.
+It might be worth your time to sell your car privately.

 8. Focus on the payment, not the price

-- Lead you to spend more than you can actually afford
+- Lead you to spend more than you can afford

 - Require you to pay more interest over the life of the loan

-- Result in your car being worth less than the amount you still owe on it, depending on when you want to sell the car
+- Result in your car being worth less than the amount you still owe on it, depending on when you want to sell the vehicle

-Instead, when financing a car, focus on the entire purchase price of the vehicle and not just the smaller, more attractive, loan payments.
+When financing a car, focus on the total purchase price and not the smaller, more attractive loan payments.
 Set a realistic budget, anticipate how many years you’ll likely keep the car, compare costs, negotiate, and shop around for the best financing deal.